-Are you curious how marketing with Instagram works?
+Are you curious about how marketing with Instagram works?

 Smart marketers don’t let this happen because they always keep an eye out for the newest, most impactful way to engage and interact with potential customers.

 Social media has made great strides in filling the bill during the past decade and shows no signs of slowing down.